HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 Note: The **_nodb** and **_Bootload** packages seen in the image will be discussed later in this blog post series.
 They will not yet be needed for the default setup described in this post.

 #### Deployment Scripts ####

+##### Additional Change Required for Sitecore 8.2 Update 4 (rev. 170614) #####
+When testing with Sitecore 8.2 Update 4, we found that the deployment failed with the error.
+`"message": "Package deployment failed\r\nAppGallery Deploy Failed:
+'Microsoft.Web.Deployment.DeploymentClientServerException: Missing source parameter 'Social Link Domain' (Social Link Domain).
+This must be set for successful synchronization.`

+As it turns out, there is an additional parameter in the deployment package, which is not references in the parameters.
+[Bas Lijten](http://blog.baslijten.com/) pointed out to me that to fix this, you can either manually add that parameter to the ARM template, or rebuild the Web Deploy Package, removing the parameter.
+We opted to add it to the ARM template, passing a blank value. the following was added to the nested/application.json template file, for the CM deployment (the parameter is only required on CM for the xp setup)
+`"Social Link Domain": ""`
+The updated version of this file can be found on our [Github repo](https://github.com/HedgehogDevelopment/AzureDeployTemplates/tree/master/sitecore/xp/nested/application.json.8.2.4.fix).
+Within there we currently hard code the domain used by the Social Connect module....but you can modify it to read from parameters if you like, passing in a correct value.
+For now, the hard coded value gets us past the deployment issue, so grab the file and rename it to application.json, overwriting the default one that comes from Sitecore's repo. (it's a  copy of the files from [Sitecore's repo](https://github.com/Sitecore/Sitecore-Azure-Quickstart-Templates/blob/master/Sitecore%208.2.3/xp/nested/application.json) with the change above added, is up to date as of the 13th of July, 2017).

+##### Uploading the Default Scripts #####
 One of the problems we ran into building our deployments for Sitecore 8.2 update 3 (using v1.1 of the Sitecore Azure Toolkit) was that the scripts and templates needed to be referenced via a URL instead of the local file system.
 The 8.2 update 1 scripts (with v1.0 of the Sitecore Azure Toolkit) worked fine if they were on the local file system, but the newer method did not.

 This initially caused us problems because certain scripts needed to be stored in specific folders relative to other scripts and the shared access token got in the way of constructing the urls.